State of Alaska > DOLWD > Unemployment Insurance Appeals

 hiring and membership records, and medical reports.

-You can request the Hearing Officer to issue a subpoena if you do
+You can request the appeals officer to issue a subpoena if you do

 not have the original or a readable photocopy of a necessary

 document and cannot obtain one voluntarily.
 You must identify